McKean-Vlasov Stochastic Partial Differential Equations: Existence, Uniqueness and Propagation of Chaos: Introduction

-where $\rho,\eta:{\mathbb{V}}\to [0,\infty)$ are measurable functions and bounded on $\mathbb{V}$-balls.
+In order to investigate the pathwise uniqueness of MVSPDEs (\ref{eq00}), we impose certain local monotonicity conditions on the coefficients, see the assumption $\mathbf{H4}$ in Subsection \ref{strongsolution}.
 It is worth emphasizing that there is a counterexample from Scheutzow \cite{SCHEUTZOW} which shows that if the drift is merely local Lipschitz continuous, the uniqueness of solutions to the McKean-Vlasov equations might not hold in general.
 Therefore, it is crucial to balance the influence between the nonlinear operators and the distribution dependent coefficients.

-We shall prove the pathwise uniqueness of (\ref{eq00}) under the above local monotonicity condition and then derive the existence and uniqueness of strong solutions by using a modified Yamada-Watanabe theorem (cf.~\cite[Lemma 2.1]{HW1}).
+We shall prove the pathwise uniqueness of (\ref{eq00}) under the local monotonicity condition $\mathbf{H4}$ and then derive the existence and uniqueness of strong solutions by using a {\it decoupled} argument.
 Such a local monotonicity condition is more general than the original one introduced in \cite{LR2}.
 Thus our results on strong solutions can be applied to a larger class of SPDE models in the distribution dependent case, which are not covered by previous works.
-More importantly, this result is also very useful in characterizing the mean field limit and studying the propagation of chaos for weakly interacting nonlinear SPDEs, which is the second main purpose of the present paper.
+More importantly, this result is also very useful in characterizing the mean field limit and studying the propagation of chaos for weakly interacting nonlinear SPDEs, which is another main purpose of the present paper.